 In the spring of 1928, Penfield traveled to the city of Breslau, then in Germany, now in Poland.
-There he was presented with 12 patients suffering from post-traumatic epilepsy, which results from brain damage caused by an external force, such as a blow to the head.
+There he met 12 patients suffering from post-traumatic epilepsy resulting from brain damage caused by an external force, such as a blow to the head.
 Using methods he had learned in Spain, Penfield examined scarring in the patient’s brains.
 Professor Otfrid Foerster showed Penfield his method of performing brain surgery using only local anesthesia to access the brain, which itself feels no pain, and how the brains of patients who remained awake during surgery could be stimulated gently with electricity.

 Mapping the Brain

 For Penfield, back in Montreal, surgery on wide-awake epilepsy patients opened the door to greater understanding and mapping of the brain.
 He adapted Foerster’s method so that with electrical stimulation he could locate precisely the primary sensory and motor areas, which he did not want to cut into while operating.
 This allowed him to use his scalpel safely to remove scar tissue caused by trauma to the head.
 This became known as the Montreal procedure.
 Sometimes electrical stimulation induced an epileptic seizure, allowing Penfield to locate the epileptic focus precisely for removal.
 The Montreal procedure is the basis of modern temporal lobe epilepsy surgery.